beabfc/afkdisplay/README.md

 ## AfkDisplay

-**SAKURAS-ENHANCEMENTS** :blush:
+**SAKURAS-ENHANCEMENTS** :blush:  *(Bump to version 1.3.2)*
 - Added '**/afkdisplay reload**' command.
 This allows an Administrator to reload the configuration while the server is running.
+(Permission: afkdisplay.afkdisplay.reload)
 - Added '**/afkdisplay set [Player] [Reason]**' command.
 This allows any administrator to set the AFK status of a player.
+(Permission: afkdisplay.afkdisplay.set)
 - Added '**/afkdisplay clear [Player]**' command.
 This allows any administrator to clear the AFK status of a player.
+(Permission: afkdisplay.afkdisplay.clear)
 - Added '**/afkdisplay info [Player]**' command.
 This allows any administrator to check the AFK status of a player, and display the time and duration since they went AFK.
+(Permission: afkdisplay.afkdisplay.info)
 - Added '**/afkdisplay update [Player]**' command.
 This allows any administrator to force a player list update for a player.
+(Permission: afkdisplay.afkdisplay.update)
 - Added '**/afkinfo [Player]**' command.
 Does the same thing as /afkdisplay info, but can be used for Mods, or players, or however you like to configure it for people to see.
+(Permission: afkdisplay.afkinfo)
 - [ENHANCEMENT] Added '**/afk [Reason]**' This allows any user to use a [Reason] along with setting their AKF status.
 - ***[REWRITE]***: Complete rewrite of the Config File manager to allow the '**/afkdisplay reload**' command to work.
 - **[PERMISSIONS]**: Added a security permissions for the '**/afkdisplay**' command via [Luck Permissions](https://luckperms.net/) with the AfkDisplayCommandPermissions setting the default restrictions, the '**/afk**' and '**/afkinfo**' command also has restrictions using AfkCommandPermissions/AfkInfoCommandPermissions setting as well.